bbartling/open-fdd/README.md

 3. Publish as a Python library to PyPI
 4. Ultimate goal is to be able to make reports like this below with `pip` and `pandas`

+## Example Python for an AHU fan fault and report
 ```python
 import pandas as pd
 import os